Navya-amarneni/Celebrity-profiling/README.md

     birthyear   := {1940, ..., 2012}
     gender      := {male, female, nonbinary}

+   We use 3 methods to distinguish the features

+   *Logistic Regression model
+   *Naive Bayes model
+   *LSTM classifier model

+  we take the accurae one out of these models for  each of the trait prediction.

   # Logistic regression model

   This model uses TF-IDF matrix along with logistic regression classifier for multi-class and binary classification tasks and obtained good accuracy.

-   Instead of fitting a straight line or hyperplane, the logistic regression model uses the logistic function to squeeze the output of a linear equation between 0 and 1.
+   Logistic regression is the best model for classification problem.Instead of fitting a straight line or hyperplane, the logistic regression model uses the logistic function to squeeze the output of a linear equation between 0 and 1.
 The logistic function is defined as:

+   logistic(n) = 1 / 1 + exp(-n)

 And it looks like this:

 ![Alt text](https://saedsayad.com/images/LogReg_1.png)

-The logistic function.
-It outputs numbers between 0 and 1.
-At input 0, it outputs 0.5.
+The logistic function.For classification, we prefer probabilities between 0 and 1, so we wrap the the equation into the logistic function.
+This forces the output to assume only values between 0 and 1.
+This model gave pretty good results compared to other models in gender prediction.

+# Run code
+      python celeb_profiling.py